-Profile of Domaine Paul Jaboulet Aîné
+Domaine Paul Jaboulet Aîné Winery Guide

 This impressive producer of superb, expertly crafted Rhône wines sets the standard for excellence that others aspire to follow.
 Jaboulet is renowned for its remarkable Hermitage La Chapelle, a wine that routinely fetches vast sums at auction, particularly for the older, rarer vintages.
 However, that is not to suggest that Jaboulet is a one-trick pony – far from it.
 All the wines produced here show remarkable consistency, especially the examples from the northern Rhône appellations.

 Jaboulet began its journey in the 19th century when pioneer Antonine Jaboulet started a small domaine in 1834 on the famous hillside of Tain l’Hermitage.
 Moving cautiously, Antonine acquired choice vineyards in the surrounding appellations of Hermitage and Crozes-Hermitage.
-He quickly established a formidable reputation for quality maintained by the subsequent generations of the Jaboulet family – they successively built up an enviable portfolio of vineyards, including Saint-Joseph, Cornas, and Saint-Peray.
+He quickly established a formidable reputation for quality maintained by the subsequent generations of the Jaboulet family – they successively built up an enviable portfolio of vineyards, including Saint Joseph, Cornas, and Saint-Peray.
 However, in 2006, Jaboulet came under new ownership when the Frey family decided to expand into Rhône wine production.
-The family was longstanding producers of top Champagne and Bordeaux at La Lagune’s estate and so were more than qualified to continue the work of the legendary Jaboulet family.
+The family was longstanding producers of top Champagne and Bordeaux at La Lagune’s estate and were more than qualified to continue the work of the legendary Jaboulet family.
 Daughter Caroline Frey was appointed to run the estate, a winemaker of some pedigree and renown who graduated at the top of her enology class at Bordeaux University.
-Her aim for Jaboulet was a simple one – “Nothing less than perfection,” Frey exclaims.
+Her aim for Jaboulet was simple – “Nothing less than perfection,” Frey exclaims.

 Wines produced